-Easter Lake Park has five picnic shelters (#5 has electricity) and picnic areas that overlook the 172-acre lake where fishing is popular.
+Easter Lake Park has five picnic shelters (#5 has electricity and water) and picnic areas that overlook the 172-acre lake where fishing is popular.

-Jester Park features six shelters (#3, #5, #6 have electricity) and picnic areas throughout the wooded hills along the shore of Saylorville Lake.
+Jester Park features six shelters (#3, #5, #6 have electricity and water, ,#4 has water) and picnic areas throughout the wooded hills along the shore of Saylorville Lake.

-Mally’s Weh-Weh-Neh-Keh Park offers picnic areas in a wooded setting.
+Mally’s Park features a picnic shelter (non-electric), as well as offering picnic areas in a wooded setting.

 Thomas Mitchell Park’s two shelters (both have electricity) and picnic areas rest in a scenic bend of Camp Creek at the foot of a tall, wooded ridge.

-Yellow Banks Park features three shelters and picnic areas on a beautiful bluff overlooking the Des Moines River.
+Yellow Banks Park features three shelters (#4 has electricity and water) and picnic areas on a beautiful bluff overlooking the Des Moines River.